Ray Mickens: High school and college

-NFL
+Professional career

-Mickens was drafted in the third-round by the New York Jets in the 1996 NFL Draft.
+Mickens was drafted in the third-round by the New York Jets in the 1996 NFL draft.
 He played for the Jets from 1996 to 2004.
 Mickens only sat out two games in his first eight NFL seasons before missing the 2004 season because of a torn ACL.
 He built a reputation as one of the top nickel backs in the NFL and also a very capable starter.
 He played in 126 games with 36 starts over the course of his first eight seasons while registering 365 tackles, 79 passes defended, 11 INT, four forced fumbles and six sacks.
-Mickens was released by the Jets..
+Mickens was released by the Jets.
 He signed a one-year contract with the Browns as a free agent prior to the 2005 season and played in all 16 games, starting three, and recording 33 tackles and 16 passes defended.

 Mickens signed with the Jets once again on May 31, 2006, but was eventually waived when rosters were reduced to the 53 men following the last pre-season game.
 He was signed by the New England Patriots in December 2006 and was a prominent player in their run to the division championship game.
 He filed for free agency on March 3, 2007.